nbeaver/cmd_oysters/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The metadata about the commands should indicate which shells they are compatible with,
-and what their dependencies are (e.g. a list of required Debian packages, or at least URLs).
+and what their dependencies are (e.g. a list of required Debian packages).

-CmdOysters permit multiple invocations,
+CmdOysters permit multiple invocations.
-so if one version of a command only works in ``bash``,
+If one version of a command uses ``bash``-only extensions,
-another only works with ``zsh``,
+another version only works with ``zsh``,
 and another works with any POSIX-conformant shell,
-all three versions can be stored in the same CmdOyster,
+all three versions can still be stored in the same CmdOyster,
 provided each invocation uses the same `component commands`_.

 .. _component commands: `What does the term "component command" refer to?`_